vas3k/home-assistant-berlin-transport/README.md

 The component consists of two parts:

-1. A sensor, which tracks departures via [VBB public API](https://v6.vbb.transport.rest/api.html#get-stopsiddepartures) every 90 seconds
+1. A sensor, which tracks departures via [VBB public API](https://v6.vbb.transport.rest/api.html#get-stopsiddepartures) every 90 seconds.
+This is this repository.
-2. A widget (card) for the lovelace dashboard, which displays upcoming transport in a nice way
+2. A widget (card) for the lovelace dashboard, which displays upcoming transport in a nice way.
+It has its own [separate repository](https://github.com/vas3k/home-assistant-berlin-transport-card) with installation instructions.

-We will look at the installation of each of them separately below.

 ### Install sensor component via HACS

-**1.** Add this [repository](https://github.com/vas3k/home-assistant-berlin-transport) as a custom repository in HACS in the category integration.
+**1.** Add this [repository](https://github.com/vas3k/home-assistant-berlin-transport) as a custom repository in HACS in the category "integration".

 **2.** Add `Berlin (BVG) and Brandenburg (VBB) transport` as a new integration under `Settings` -> `Devices & services`

-**3.** Search for your stop (it will provide up to 15 stops that match your query) **4.** Select the stop you're looking for
+**3.** Search for your stop (it will provide up to 15 stops that match your query)

+**4.** Select the stop you're looking for

 **5.** Enter further details on which transport, walking time, direction you want

 ### Install sensor component manually